-Shed / Outbuilding Permit Requirements in Lenexa, KS
+Shed Permit Requirements in Lenexa, KS

 Accela.
 Johnson County.

-When you DON'T need a permit
+When you don’t need a Shed permit in Lenexa

 One-story detached accessory structures (sheds) not exceeding 120 square feet are exempt from a building permit, provided they have no electrical or plumbing.
 Zoning setbacks still apply.